ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/introduction/setup.md

 ## Init

 The recommended way to start a new Greenwood project is with our **init** CLI, which will scaffold out a new project for you.
-It will also prompt for setting up TypeScript, package manager selection, and more!
+It will also prompt you for setting up TypeScript, package manager selection, and more!

 Just run a single command and then follow the prompts: